Meteor-Community-Packages/Meteor-CollectionFS/README.md

 * [cfs:filesystem](https://github.com/CollectionFS/Meteor-CollectionFS/tree/devel/packages/filesystem): Allows you to save to the server filesystem.
 * [cfs:s3](https://github.com/CollectionFS/Meteor-CollectionFS/tree/devel/packages/s3): Allows you to save to an Amazon S3 bucket.
 * [cfs:dropbox](https://github.com/CollectionFS/Meteor-CollectionFS/tree/devel/packages/dropbox): Allows you to save to a Dropbox account.
+* [iyyang:cfs-aliyun](https://github.com/yyang/cfs-aliyun): Allows you to save to Aliyun OSS Storage.

 ### Securing sensetive information
 _If you're using a storage adapter that requires sensitive information such as